ZivSimchoni/Z-Guides/_posts/2022-02-24-Programming.md

 <li><a href="https://isocpp.org">C++ ISO</a> - The home of Standard C++ on the web.</li>
 </ul>
 </li>
-<li><a href="https://learnxinyminutes.com">Learn X in Y minutes</a> - Community-driven site to take a whirlwind tour of your next favorite language.</li>
 <li><a href="https://www.python.org">Python</a> - Python is an interpreted high-level programming language for general-purpose programming.<ul>
 <li><a href="https://automatetheboringstuff.com">Automate The Boring Stuff</a> - For complete beginners to programming.</li>
 <li><a href="https://docs.python.org/3/tutorial">Python Tutorial</a> - Official tutorial.</li>